mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2015-02-24-rosebuds-blur-portrait.md

 ---
 title: "Rosebuds in Blur"
-excerpt: "PaperFaces portrait of the my two little rosebuds drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of the my two little rosebuds drawn with Paper for iOS on an iPad."
 last_modified_at:
 image:
   path: &image /assets/images/paperfaces-rosebuds-blur.jpg